 It is recommended that persons willing to deposit their data at the FSD contact the archive beforehand.
 FSD staff are happy to offer advice and information on the deposit process.

 To deposit a dataset, you need to fill in these two forms:

 The forms are available in alternative formats on our forms page.

 The completed forms are sent to the FSD, together with the data and supplementary material (e.g. questionnaire, coding instructions, interview questions).
 Supplementary material may be delivered in paper or digital format, or in both.

 Providing sufficient information on the technical properties and content of the dataset is vital.
 Instead of completing the form (or in addition to it), the depositor may deliver the research report to the archive or, alternatively, a copy of the part of the report covering data collection and content.

 Data files and formats

 First, the deposited dataset is checked thoroughly.
-In the case of quantitative data, variables are identified, and their consistency with the questionnaire checked, the functionality of filter variables is examined, and missing data reviewed.
+In the case of quantitative data, variables are identified and their consistency with the questionnaire checked, and missing data are reviewed.
 Variable and value labels are constructed based on the questionnaire.
 Constructed variables created by the researcher are usually deleted so that the archived data consist mainly of variables directly connected to the questionnaire.
 The archive primarily uses the SPSS programme to check and process data.
 All alterations to data are carefully documented.